v0xie/efficientspeech/current_benchmark.md

 |  [Strategy]DDPStrategy.on_train_end                                                                                                                                   |  6.61e-07             |  1                    |  6.61e-07             |  3.5808e-06       |
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# NEW BASELINE - AFTER UPGRADE TO LIGHTNING 2.0.2
+# AFTER UPGRADE TO LIGHTNING 2.0.2
+also changing to only 10 epochs
 16-mixed precision and torch.set_float32_matmul_precision('medium')
 all torch compiles removed